open-contracting/ocds-show/README.md

 A tool for displaying OCDS releases and records.

-* This tool will try and convert a record/release in HTML (in progress)
+* This tool will try and convert a record/release into HTML (in progress)
 * Create a javascript widget using this HTML.

 [Visit a live version of the tool](https://open-contracting.github.io/ocds-show/).

-## Intallation
+## Installation

 Clone this repository and run